 2. Read a lot of books that are related and relevant to your research topic.
 Books give detailed information, answering every question and filling the gaps which don't qualify for all research papers.

 College and city libraries are the best places for students to find information for their assignments.

-Secondary research for your research essays is as important as your primary research and maybe a lot easier than being overworked and finding new information from your primary sources.
+Secondary research for your research essays is as important as your primary research and can be much easier than being overworked and finding new information from your primary sources.

-It is a cost-effective and time-saving method as it involves using existing pieces of information that people, organizations, or institutions have already analyzed, and is easier to use because it doesn't involve spending time and financials on getting first-hand data.
+It is a cost-effective and time-saving method as it involves using existing pieces of information that people, organizations, or institutions have already analyzed, and it is easier to use because it doesn't involve spending time and finances on getting first-hand data.

 These guidelines and best practices will help you conduct secondary research to write an interesting essay, get high grades, and impress your professors with your proactive approach, investigating abilities, and incisive researching skills.